Covent Garden Restaurants – The Best Restaurants in Covent Garden

 The Barbery Covent Garden

-Open all day from noon until 10pm Tuesday to Sunday, the restaurant has only 24 seats and will operate a walk-in only policy.
+Open all day from noon, the restaurant has only 24 seats and operates a walk-in only policy.

 Cora Pearl

-The team behind Kitty Fisher’s in Mayfair has opened a second restaurant, Cora Pearl, in Covent Garden.
+The team behind Kitty Fisher’s in Mayfair opened a second restaurant, Cora Pearl, in Covent Garden.

 The menu is rather short and simple (in a good way!), and most of the dishes grab your attention immediately.